nescode/hellodjango/python_data_structure.md

 ## What you will learn in this section
 You’ll learn about how to store data in your program.
+One of the keys to becoming a better Python programmer is to have a sound knowledge of Python's built-in data structures.
+Since this is just a beginner course, we won't cover in-depth of data structures but readers are requested to learn data structures in depth if you want to become good python developer.

 ### Introduction
  Data strucutre is an structures which can hold some data together.
 In other words they are used to store a collection of related data.
 There are four built-in data structures in Python: